asif-mp3/Place-mate/README.md

 ## 💖 Support the Project

-If PlacetTrac helped you land that dream placement, consider:
+If PlaceTrac helped you land that dream placement, consider:

 - ⭐ **Star this repository**
 - 🐦 **Share on social media**